decretist/Dissertation/Chapter1/chapter1.md

     the *lex*, the written law, and refers to and inserts many elements of *lex* throughout."
 (Atria Larson, email to Paul Evans, July 21, 2017.)
-The alternative is to translate *inserta* as "introduced", describing a passage from the Digest that an advocate for one or the other of the litigants brought to the attention of the court in support of their case as having been "introduced."
+The alternative is to translate *inserta* as "introduced," describing a passage from the Digest that an advocate for one or the other of the litigants brought to the attention of the court in support of their case as having been "introduced."
 For an English translation of the *Marturi